-All About Mini-Split Air Conditioners: What They Are and How They Work
+Guide to Mini-Split Air Conditioners: What They Are and How They Work

-Most homeowners are acquainted with central air conditioners.
+Most homeowners are informed about central air conditioners.

 How Do Mini-Split Air Conditioners Work?